 Whether you are searching for a wedding, anniversary, or couples weekend getaway, choosing from all the available all inclusives can be overwhelming.
 There are so many details to consider!
 It’s important to know the specifics before you pay for the trip.

 We’re here to help.
-We’ve put together this little guide to help you ask the right questions.
-We hope it will help you choose the best romantic destination for the two of you.
+Whether you want to visit Jamaica, St. Martin, New England, or some other delightful getaway, we’ve put together this little guide to help you ask the right questions.
+We hope it will help you choose the best romantic vacation for the two of you.

 1. Where is the couples resort located, and how much will it cost to get there?